Making a complaint to the Education Authority

 There are a number of ways you can make a comment or complaint to the Education Authority (EA)

-It is recommended that you read the EA’s complaint leaflet before you contact them.
+It is recommended that you read the EA Complaints Handling Procedure Leaflet before you contact them.

 A complaint can be made to the EA about